juxor/afaq/markdown/secJ5.md

 evidence, that the dominant form of organisation is, _ipso facto_, more efficient.
 In reality, this is not the case.

 The question now becomes one of explaining why, if co-operation is more efficient than wage-slavery, does economic liberty not displace capitalism?
-The awkward fact is that individual efficiency is not the key to survival as such an argument _"ignores the important point that the selection of the 'fitter' in evolution is not simply relative to the less successful but is dependent upon the general circumstances and environment in which selection takes place."_ Moreover, an organism survives because it birth rate exceeds its death rate.
+The awkward fact is that individual efficiency is not the key to survival as such an argument _"ignores the important point that the selection of the 'fitter' in evolution is not simply relative to the less successful but is dependent upon the general circumstances and environment in which selection takes place."_ Moreover, an organism survives because its birth rate exceeds its death rate.
 If more capitalist firms secure funding from capitalist banks then, obviously, it is more likely for them to secure dominance in the economy simply because there are more of them rather than because they are more